adityalahiri/adityalahiri.github.io/_posts/2020-07-26-Jack of all trades Or a master of one.md

 <br />

 ![Works](/images/NER_success1.png)
-*This works as the ORG entity is detected for Apple.*
+*This works as the ORG entity is detected for Apple here.*
 <br />
 <br />
 <br />